sdc-china/IDA-doc/_posts/2018-01-04-installation-ida-installing.md

    ![][toolkit]
 4. Make sure the service is installed in your process app.
    ![][service]

+5. Modify toolkit access permission (Optional)

+For security concern, we suggest to disable the toolkit in BPM production environment.
+It allows user to modify the toolkit access permission by setting up the environment variable "BPMTAT_ACCESS". (true means enable the access, false means disable the access)

+By default, the toolkit can only be invoked on Development and Test environment:
+    ![][default_toolkit_setting]

+You can define the same environment variable "BPMTAT_ACCESS" in your BPM application which will override the default setting in toolkit, for example:
+    ![][custom_toolkit_setting]

 # Step 3: Installing IDA Browser Plug-in